 Donald is the founder of Storyline, an organization that helps people live better stories.
 He is the author of several books including multiple New York Times Best Sellers.
 Donald lives and works in Nashville, Tennessee.

-Tim serves as the Director of Storyline.
+Tim serves as the Director of Storyline and StoryBrand.
 He is also the co-founder of Free the Birds, a company that funds freedom and restoration for those who have been exploited by human sex trafficking.
 Tim and his wife, Katie, live in Nashville, Tennessee.